raspberrypilearning/dont-fall-in/en/step_4.md

 --- /collapse ---

-If you have a bug that we haven't covered here then let us know in the feedback, and if you fixed the bug yourself (well done!) let us know that too.
+If you have a bug that we haven't covered here, then let us know in the feedback.
+If you fixed the bug yourself (well done!), let us know that too.

-**Tip:** If you're stuck, try reading your code out loud or in your head and make sure it says what you think it does.
+**Tip:** If you're stuck, try reading your code out loud or in your head to make sure it says what you think it does.
 You might find the bug.

 --- /task ---